 Bear in mind that if you decide to do proofreading training, the proof-correction markup language taught (BS 5261C: 2005) on UK distance-learning courses will differ a little from that used where you live, so there’ll be some tweaking to do when you apply the training to your practice.

 Below, in the comments, my colleague Corina Koch MacLeod kindly posted some additional links to online courses (see Professional Studies at Queen's University, Canada).
 They're open to anyone, anywhere.

 Online proofreading and copyediting courses are superb options because of the flexibility they offer and, in some cases, the available feedback from a tutor (that's one of the reasons why they're not the lowest-cost option).

 Given that you’re on a budget, though, you might want to consider books, too.
-Here are seven to think about:
+Here are eight to think about:

 These books most definitely aren't up-to-date in terms of technology (the on-what issue), but the best-practice elements are still spot on.

 The fourth edition of Butcher's is also pricey.
 Second-hand versions of the third edition are going for a song on Amazon, though.

 If you find that some of these books are out of print, ask in editorial forums if anyone has copies they’d be happy to pass on.

 Mentoring: formal and informal